opentelekomcloud-docs/mapreduce-service/umn/source/fusioninsight_manager_operation_guide_applicable_to_3.x/alarm_reference_applicable_to_mrs_3.x/alm-12054_invalid_certificate_file.rst

    -  If **CA Certificate** is displayed in the additional alarm information, log in to the active OMS management node as user **omm** and go to :ref:`2 <alm-12054__li2768003415237>`.
    -  If **HA root Certificate** is displayed in the additional information, view **Location** to obtain the name of the host involved in this alarm.
 Then, log in to the host as user **omm** and go to :ref:`3 <alm-12054__li6628516015237>`.
    -  If **HA server Certificate** is displayed in the additional information, view **Location** to obtain the name of the host involved in this alarm.
 Then, log in to the host as user **omm** and go to :ref:`4 <alm-12054__li64457371511>`.
-   -  If **Certificate has expired** is displayed in the additional information, view **Location** to obtain the host name of the node for which the alarm is generated.
-Then, log in to the host as user **omm** and perform :ref:`2 <alm-12054__li2768003415237>` to :ref:`4 <alm-12054__li64457371511>` to check whether the certificates have expired.
+   -  If **Certificate has expired** is displayed in the additional information, view **Location** to obtain the name of the host for which the alarm is generated.
+Then, log in to the host as user **omm** and perform :ref:`2 <alm-12054__li2768003415237>` to :ref:`4 <alm-12054__li64457371511>` in sequence to check whether the certificates have expired.
 If these certificates have not expired, check whether other certificates have been imported.
 If yes, import the certificate files again.

 **Check the validity period of the certificate files in the system.**